 FFmpeg Subtitles

-FFmpeg provides advanced subtitle support including encoding, decoding from media containers, and copying encoded subtitle streams.
+FFmpeg provides subtitle support including encoding, decoding from media containers, and copying encoded subtitle streams.
 For general subtitle concepts, see Subtitles.

 Decoding from media files